bapeca/bapeca.github.io/index.md

 ### Requirements

 - One laptop per team (with no exception)
 - A $10 entry fee (Covers food and venue.
 Exceeds will go to funding STEM organizations and clubs around Issaquah.
-Need-based exceptions can be made.) **Payments can be made at the door**
+Need-based exceptions can be made.) **Payments can be made at the door or through PayPal invoice** (Select preffered method in registration)
 - Bravery

 Any questions?
 Want to Help Out?
 Contact [bryanandpreston@outlook.com](mailto:bryanandpreston@outlook.com)